-Biden, Putin to talk next week as tensions grow over Ukraine
+Biden, Putin set video call Tuesday as Ukraine tensions grow

-MOSCOW (AP) — President Joe Biden and Russian President Vladimir Putin will speak in a video call Tuesday as tensions between the U.S. and Russia escalate over a Russian troop buildup on the Ukrainian border seen as a sign of a potential invasion.
+MOSCOW (AP) — President Joe Biden and Russian President Vladimir Putin will speak in a video call Tuesday, the Kremlin said, as tensions between the United States and Russia escalate over a Russian troop buildup on the Ukrainian border that’s seen as a sign of a potential invasion.

 Kremlin spokesman Dmitry Peskov confirmed plans on Saturday to Russia’s state news agency RIA Novosti and said it will take place in the evening.
-Peskov added that “the presidents will decide themselves” how long the conversation will last.
+“The presidents will decide themselves” how long the conversation will last, he said.

-White House did not immediately comment on the announcement.
+The White House did not immediately comment on the announcement.

+The leaders have not spoken since July, when Biden demanded that Putin rein in Russia-based criminal hacking gangs launching ransomware attacks against the United States.
+Biden said the U.S. would take any necessary steps to protect critical infrastructure from any such attacks.

 Russia is more adamant than ever that the U.S. guarantees that Ukraine will not be admitted to the NATO military alliance.
+But NATO’s secretary-general, Jens Stoltenberg, made clear this past week that Russia has no say in expansion plans by other countries or the alliance.
+Numerous former U.S. and NATO diplomats say any such Russian demand to Biden would be a nonstarter.

 U.S. intelligence officials, meanwhile, have determined that Russia has massed about 70,000 troops near its border with Ukraine and has begun planning for a possible invasion as soon as early next year, according to a Biden administration official who was not authorized to discuss that finding publicly and spoke on the condition of anonymity.

 The risks for Putin of going through with such an invasion would be enormous.